codeenigma/ce-provision/docs/roles/aws/aws_ec2_autoscale_cluster.md

   ssl_certificate_ARN: ""
   # Add custom listeners.
 See https://docs.ansible.com/ansible/latest/collections/community/aws/elb_application_lb_module.html
   listeners: []
   # Wether to create a dedicated EFS volume.
+This can be set either to:
+  # - An empty string.
+Won't create an EFS volume, nor do anything.
+  # - The special keyword "self".
+Will create an EFS volume tied to the cluster.
+  # - The name of an existing EFS volume.
+It will just add the network targets, leaving the rest untouched.
+You'll need to take care of the matching SG manually.
-  efs: true
+  efs: self

 ```